Arthur George McNalty: Military career

 McNalty was commissioned a second lieutenant on 3 August 1901.
 He saw active service in South Africa during the Second Boer War (1899–1902), for which he received the Queen's South Africa Medal (campaign medal) with 5 battle clasps.
 Attached to the Army Service Corps, he was promoted to lieutenant on 3 August 1902, while still in South Africa.
 McNalty served thereafter with the British Army of Occupation in Egypt from 1911 to 1914.
 Arthur McNalty served, finally, from 1914 to 1919 during WWI in Egypt, Turkey (during the Dardanelles Campaign or Battle of Gallipoli) and France, during which he had 6 combat despatches and completed his service as a Brigadier General or Brigadier (in field command, a commander of a brigade or three battalions, that is approximately 3000 troops).
 In France, Arthur McNalty was severely wounded.
 McNalty, subsequently, acted as Director General of grave registrations and enquiries from 1919 and until his retirement from service in the British Armed Forces in 1920.

 Family

 Wife and children

-Arthur McNalty married in 1905 Margaret Maude de Windt, but they divorced in 1921.
+Arthur McNalty married in 1905 Margaret Maude de Windt, eldest daughter of Harry de Windt, but they divorced in 1921.
 There were two children of the marriage: